LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 ## Xtext 2.18.0

 No critical change is required.
+Here we list only a few changes that might be required.

 ### Maven build